 These see-through fish are good mates for a guppy tank.
 They are non-violent and like to be in schools of 5 or more.
-The only thing to watch out for are the fry.
+The only thing to watch out for is the fry.

 Plecos are peaceful fish and will get along fine with guppies.
 However, some plecos require large tanks as they can grow to huge sizes.
 A 10-gallon tank won’t do.